 Can I make extra contributions to increase my benefits?

 Members can increase their benefits by making additional voluntary contributions (A V Cs).
-Additionally, You may pay contributions into a personal pension plan or a stakeholder pension scheme.
+You may also pay contributions into a personal pension plan or a stakeholder pension scheme.
 These options are explained in more detail in the Increasing your benefits section.

 Is there a limit to how much I can contribute?